 Heartburn drugs can cause it

 Some prescription heartburn drugs suppress the production of stomach acid, which is needed to absorb vitamin B12.
-A 2013 study from the Journal of the American Medical Association backs this up.
+A study from JAMA backs this up.
 Researchers found that taking meds called proton pump inhibitors (like Prilosec and Nexium) for more than two years was linked to a 65% higher risk of vitamin B12 deficiency.
 And two years or more using H2 receptor blocker drugs (such as Pepcid and Zantac) is associated with a 25% boost in deficiency odds.
-If you take these regularly, talk to your doctor about steps you can take to protect yourself.
+A If you take these regularly, talk to your doctor about steps you can take to protect yourself.

 It can be mistaken for dementia